 The date sugar tastes very similar to brown sugar and cooks just the same.
 By the way, you do not need to dehydrate and grind your own dates either.
 Date sugar can be bought in packaged form just like regular sugar.

 And the fact that they baked and not fried doesn’t interfere with the flavor either.
 Of course my donut holes are also missing things like artificial flavor, artificial colors Red 40, Green 3 and Blue 1, partially hydrogenated cottonseed oil, preservatives and other similar suspects, but I don’t think you’ll miss any of that stuff either (wink).

 Oh, and if you are more of a “whole” donut kind of person, here’s a gluten-free donut recipe that is equally as tasty.

 - 2 1/4 cup 1-for-1 gluten free flour (like this one from King Arthur)

 - 1/4 teaspoon unrefined sea salt

-- 3/4 cup raw cacao powder (such as Navitas Naturals)
+- 3/4 cup unsweetened raw cacao powder (like this one from Navitas Naturals)